 If there are mitigating reasons for unsatisfactory progress that results in suspension, students may appeal in writing to the Educational Review Board through the Whitworth Academic Affairs Office.
 Reinstatement after any semester or sequence on suspension is dependent upon written application to the Educational Review Board through the academic affairs office.
 If the student is reinstated, a notation of reinstatement will be noted on the transcript.
 Students who are receiving financial aid should refer to satisfactory academic progress policies and appeals processes.

-This degree is often referred to as an “upside-down” degree because it reverses the usual order of a student beginning with general university course requirements and finishing with studies in a specialized field in order to complete a four-year bachelor’s degree.
-This program allows a student to complete an A.A.S. degree at a Washington state or approved out-of-state community college in a specific field and subsequently to come to Whitworth for completion of the general education requirements as well as the upper-division credits required for a bachelor’s degree.
+This program allows a student to complete an A.A.S. degree at a Washington state or approved out-of-state community college in a specific field and subsequently to come to Whitworth for completion of the general education requirements, a major and upper-division credits required for a bachelor’s degree.

 A.A.S.
 Degree Credits Accepted by Whitworth

-Whitworth will accept credit from selected associate of applied science degrees from regionally accredited Washington state or approved out-of-state community colleges if a student chooses to apply that credit toward a bachelor’s degree in liberal studies or a B.A. in educational studies.
-The student will transfer in with 60-64 semester credits (depending upon the total number of credits earned through the A.A.S. degree), and will be granted junior standing.
-A list of accepted A.A.S. degrees is available in the Whitworth School of Continuing Studies office or on the continuing studies website.
+Whitworth will accept credit from selected associate of applied science degrees from regionally accredited Washington state or approved out-of-state community colleges if a student chooses to apply that credit toward a bachelor’s degree offered through the School of Continuing Studies.
+The student will transfer in with 60-64 semester credits (depending upon the total number of credits earned through the A.A.S. degree) and will be granted junior standing.
+A list of accepted A.A.S. degrees is available in the Whitworth School of Continuing Studies Office or on the continuing studies website.

-Admission Requirements for Bachelor of Liberal Studies, Community College A.A.S.
+Admission Requirements for Community College A.A.S.
 Degree Transfer

-In addition to fulfilling School of Continuing Studies admission requirements, applicants for the "upside-down" A.A.S. transfer degree program must meet the following criterion:
+In addition to fulfilling School of Continuing Studies admission requirements, applicants for the A.A.S. transfer degree program must meet the following criteria:

 - Completion of an approved A.A.S. degree within the last 10 years from a community college in Washington or an approved out-of-state community college.
 If the A.A.S. degree is older than 10 years, the transcript will be evaluated on a course-by-course basis and/or the application will be assessed on the applicant's current use of the degree in her/his profession.